Looking for luggage storage in Melbourne? Here are a few services that will keep your bags stashed for a few hours or

 There are a handful of luggage storage companies in Melbourne who will store your bags for you.
 These companies have arrangements in place with various businesses in convenient locations – shops, convenience stores and the like – to keep luggage.

 From my research, Bounce seems to have the most locations around the Melbourne CBD, up to 26 at the time of writing.
 Bag storage charges start from $8 per bag per 24-hour period.

 Some locations are open 24 hours so you can drop or pick up your bags at any time, but most have limited opening hours.
 Keep this is mind when booking so your bags don’t get locked up!

 Some places allow you to store your bags for a few days, while others offer short-term luggage storage only.

 You have to book and pay before the address is provided, but the handy map on the Bounce website gives you an indication of where the storage location is.
-Each storage spot also has reviews, so you can check what past customers have said.
+Each Melbourne luggage storage spot also has reviews, so you can check what past customers have said.

 Bounce has a “BounceShield Protection” for an extra fee, which covers your bags for damage, theft or fire as well as free cancellation.
 This fee is automatically added on – I can’t see a way to remove it when booking online.

 Stasher has around 19 locations, and many of them are located in inner suburbs, which is handy if you’re staying outside the CBD.